Key Takeaway

-A letter to my daughter is one of the most powerful gifts a parent can give — and one of the hardest to begin.
+A letter to your daughter is one of the most powerful gifts a parent can give — and one of the hardest to begin.
 You carry so much inside you that she needs to hear.
 Truths about who she is.
 Lessons you've earned through years of stumbling and standing back up.
-The quiet, fierce love that sits behind every rule you've ever set and every worry you've ever swallowed in silence.
+The quiet, fierce love that sits behind every rule you ever set and every worry you swallowed in silence.

 This guide will help you do exactly that.
 Not by telling you what to feel — you already feel it — but by giving you structure, prompts, and real examples so that the letter to your daughter actually gets written instead of staying forever in your heart where she can't reach it.